 NOTE!
 This item is only available when Hemispheric Dewarping Type is set as Front End Camera Dewarping.
-Refer to the section Hemispheric Setting (Hemispheric camera only) under Camera for further details.
+Refer to the section Hemispheric Setting under Camera for further details.

 Click on Save to confirm the setting or click on Reset to return to the previous settings.